gbv/avram-js/README.md

 ### SchemaValidator

 Class `SchemaValidator` implements validation of an Avram schema (Avram schema meta-validator).
-Full validation requires additional library [ajv] to be installed.
+Full validation requires additional libraries [ajv] and [ajv-formats] to be installed.

 ~~~js
 import { SchemaValidator } from "avram"